HTTPS on Pantheon's Global CDN

 When adding the domain to your environment, you may be presented with the option to Verify your domain to provision HTTPS.
 If you're using a manually managed custom certificate, skip this step by clicking Skip to updating DNS.

-For more detailed instructions pertaining to your specific DNS host, click below:
+Click below for more detailed instructions for your specific DNS host.

 DNS Host-Specific Instructions